-Matthew is a Legal Officer in the Office of the Prosecutor of the ICTY, who has worked on several cases involving war crimes, crimes against humanity, and genocide, including Hadzic, Mladic, Lukic and Lukic, Popovic et al, and Prlic et al. In 2016, he worked as a Human Rights Officer for the United Nations in Afghanistan.
-Previously he worked at the International Criminal Court in the Immediate Office of the Prosecutor and in New Zealand as a criminal defence barrister and as a legal officer at the High Court.
+Matthew is a Trial Lawyer at the International Criminal Court and was previously a Legal Officer in the Office of the Prosecutor of the ICTY and the IRMCT.
+He has worked on several cases involving war crimes, crimes against humanity, and genocide.
+In 2016, he worked as a Human Rights Officer for the United Nations in Afghanistan.
+In 2007, he worked at the International Criminal Court in the Immediate Office of the Prosecutor and, before that in New Zealand as a criminal defence barrister and as a legal officer at the High Court.
 He has written several articles on international criminal law, including on crimes against the environment, and was a member of the New Zealand delegation to the Review Conference of the ICC in Kampala in 2010, where the amendments on the crime of aggression were adopted.

-Manuel is a legal adviser and academic, currently working in the Appeals Chamber of the STL.
+Manuel is a Legal Officer at the IRMCT (Arusha Branch).
+He was previously a legal adviser in the Chambers of the STL.
 He has worked in the Office of the Prosecutor of the ICTY, primarily on the Karadzic and Hadzic cases, and in the Ruto (Kenya) Defence team at the ICC.
 He has published several articles, blog posts, and book chapters on international criminal law and has taught at various institutions around the world.
 He is an Adjunct Fellow at Western Sydney University and has formerly clerked for Chief Justice Mogoeng Mogoeng of the Constitutional Court of South Africa and President Antonio Cassese at the STL.